-The most profuse blooming dark purple Clematis, vines are covered with purple flowers June, July and September.
+The most profuse blooming dark purple Clematis, vines are covered with purple flowers in June, July, and September.
+Pruning type 3.

 This clematis blooms later from new growth and should be pruned in February or March as new leaf buds begin to show low on the plant.
 All dead material above these buds should be removed along with any old foliage or foliage with mildew at this time.